numbereself/caracAL/README.md

 caracAL downloads the game client files to disk.
 Once they are stored in the game_files directory you can simply edit them.

 By default caracAL uses a version culling mechanism.
-If you want to preserve versions that you have made many edits on you can either turn the mechanism off in the config, but there is a better way.
+If you want to preserve versions that you have made many edits to you can turn the mechanism off in the config, but there is a better way.

 You can rename your custom version with many edits to a name that is not numeric.
 If you do that then caracAL will never delete it.
 Now you just have edit your config.js to make your bots actually use the version you renamed in this manner.
 The version will thus be preserved and your bots will continue running it.